The Excerpt's Rhyme Scheme Is Ababcdcd. Abbacddc. Abcdabcd. Aabbccdd.

 The Significance of Rhyme in Poetry

-Beyond the specific patterns discussed, rhyme in general plays a crucial role in poetry:
+Beyond the specific patterns discussed, rhyme in general has a big impact in poetry:

 • Musicality: Rhyme enhances the musicality of verse, making it pleasing to the ear.